scholarslab/praxis/tutorials/ruby-style-guide/index.md

   patch them.)
 * [Do not program
   defensively.](http://www.erlang.se/doc/programming_rules.shtml#HDR11)
-* Keep the code simple and subjective.
+* Keep the code simple (although this is subjective).
 Each method should have a single, well-defined responsibility.
 * Avoid more than three levels of block nesting.
 * Don't overdesign.
 Overly complex solutions tend to be brittle and hard to